 In general, powered PA speakers consist of amp components, transducers, protection circuitry, crossovers, and more.
-Unlike powered PA speakers, these speakers don’t have a ton of components, such as heat sinks and fans to deal with.
-The simple design also cuts down on the weight of these speakers, which is what makes them highly portable.
+Unlike powered PA speakers, these don’t have a ton of components, such as heat sinks and fans to deal with.
+The simple design also cuts down on the weight of the C300z, which is what makes them highly portable.

 Additionally, the lack of components also means a lower risk of running into performance issues or defective components, which is why these speakers typically have a longer lifespan compared to powered PA speakers.
 Fewer components also mean they require less maintenance.